AmbireTech/adex-protocol/README.md

 #### DeliveryPeriod

+A delivery period is an on-chain committment between an advertiser and a publisher that a certain `Bid` would be executed (delivered).
+Once a delivery period starts, the token amount from the bid is locked (escrowed) so that the advertiser can't spend it during the time.
+If the delivery period ends successfully (determined by the OCEAN validators), the token amount will be transferred to the publisher.
+Otherwise, it will be returned back to the advertiser.

+Furthermore, OCEAN validators would be rewarded by the advertiser.

 ### OCEAN

 * adex-node - responsible for tracking events for the purposes of validating delivery periods and providing reports

-OCEAN validators and event producers need to communicate between themselves in a transport-agnostic way, so using libp2p is recommended.
+OCEAN validators and event producers (end users) need to communicate between themselves in a transport-agnostic way, so using libp2p is recommended.

 The on-chain part of OCEAN is currently implemented in `adex-core`, and the off-chain part in `adex-node`.